Dr. Lynn Friedman values the uniqueness of the individual

 I am very active in providing psychodynamic therapy and psychoanalysis.
-However, I also devote a substantial part of my practice to providing clinical supervision and consultation.
+Also, I devote a substantial part of my practice to providing clinical supervision and consultation.
 As a Training and Supervising Analyst, I am approved to provide supervision to psychoanalysts-in-training.
 As an adjuvant to this, I provide clinical consultation to graduate psychoanalysts wishing to deepen their analytic skills and to more fully develop their analytic practices.
 I supervise (aka as providing consultation) licensed psychotherapists at each stage in their journey.
 This has been a longstanding interest of mine, and I greatly enjoy it.
-Similarly, for decades, I have taught at the University level.
+Similarly, for decades, I have taught at the post-graduate and University level.